-On May 27th 2024, as a side event to the International Marine Connectivity conference (I-MarCo 2024), Andreu Blanco (Univ. of Vigo - Spain), Lucia Lopez Lopez (IEO/CSIC, - Spain), Tamar Guy Haim (IOLR - Israel), and Francisco Barboza (Univ. of Tartu - Estonia), held a full-day workshop designed to advance on the integration of spatial connectivity and species trophic interactions towards improved protection measures and management strategies.
-The workshop gathered 24 experts from 12 countries, among them many SEA-UNICORN members and 14 early career scientists.
+On May 27th 2024, as a side event to the International Marine Connectivity conference (I-MarCo 2024), Andreu Blanco (Univ. of Vigo - Spain), Lucia Lopez Lopez (IEO/CSIC, - Spain), Tamar Guy Haim (IOLR - Israel), and Francisco Barboza (Univ. of Tartu - Estonia), held a full-day workshop designed to advance the integration of data on spatial connectivity and species trophic interactions to improve conservation and management strategies for the ocean and its bioresources.
+The workshop gathered 24 experts from 12 countries, among which many SEA-UNICORN members and 14 early career scientists.

 Dr. Andreu Blanco first presented the challenges in defining Trophic Connectivity and the need for a common conceptualization in this area to advance conservation management initiatives.
 Then, Dr. Marta Coll (ICM, CSIC) reviewed the current status of Marine Functional Connectivity and trophic interactions modeling, its use in management advice and main research gaps.
-This enriching and inspiring talk opened the door to a brainstorming exercise on the best keywords to use for a systematic review on Marine Trophic Connectivity (MTC), moderated by Dr. Lucía López-López.
+This was followed by a brainstorming exercise on the best keywords to use for a systematic review on Marine Trophic Connectivity (MTC), moderated by Dr. Lucía López-López.

 A series of inspirational speed-talks and further round discussions in small breakout groups followed, mainly aiming at: